enordmoe/HW3eda/HW3eda.md

 **Answer:**

-6. Create a scatterplot comparing the Rotten Tomatoes `critic_score` (y) to imdb ratings (x).Add a smoothing line (no standard error band).
+6. Create a scatterplot with the Rotten Tomatoes `critic_score` (y) and corresponding imdb ratings (x).
+Add a smoothing line (no standard error band).
 If necessary, add jittering to avoid overplotting.

 **Answer:**